OpenMarket – December 18, 2020

 It’s time for businesses in the US to start using 10-digit long codes – the phone number specially designed for automated business messaging.

-And the good news is, everything is in place for you to purchase new 10DLC numbers or migrate your existing long codes quickly and simply – via OpenMarket’s self-service 10DLC tool, powered by the indigo multi-channel messaging platform.
+And the good news is, everything is in place for you to purchase new 10DLC numbers or migrate your existing long codes quickly and simply – via OpenMarket’s self-service 10DLC tool.

 It’s time to migrate your long codes